jbreadner/browser-remote/README.md

 This tool was developed and used in Linux (latest Ubuntu) but it will probably work on any platform.

+I use this with Node.js v20.
+Newer versions won't be a problem; older versions might be.

 ##  Prerequisites

 This tool communicates with a running browser using the remote debugging port.
 Only Chrome-based browsers seem to work (I have used [Vivaldi](https://vivaldi.com) and [Google Chrome](https://www.google.com/intl/en_ca/chrome/dr/download)).
 I launch vivaldi with these arguments: